Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Introduction

 Our main results are briefly summarized as following.
-At high energy regions amplitudes of $2\rightarrow 3$ VBS are indeed sensitive to dim-6 operators, with $\frac{\A^{\text{BSM}}}{\A^{\text{SM}}} \sim \frac{E^2}{\Lambda^2}$.
+At high energy regions, amplitudes of $2\rightarrow 3$ VBS are indeed sensitive to dim-6 operators, with $\frac{\mathcal{A}^{\text{BSM}}}{\mathcal{A}^{\text{SM}}} \sim \frac{E^2}{\Lambda^2}$.
 However, there are some subtleties involved that will be discussed carefully in the paper.
-This sensitivity to dim-6 operators translates further to full processes in colliders, although smallness of cross sections indicates that the processes can only be useful at the future 100 TeV pp colliders or high energy muon colliders.
-After selecting for longitudinal polarizations exclusively in the final states and applying suitable $p_T$ cuts in the phase space of final state particles, processes with final $WWh$ are found to be as important as triple Higgs production ($hhh$).
+This sensitivity to dim-6 operators translates further to full processes at colliders, although smallness of cross sections indicates that the processes can only be useful at the future 100 TeV pp colliders or high energy muon colliders.
+After exclusively selecting longitudinal polarizations for vector bosons in the final states and applying suitable $p_T$ cuts in the phase space of final state particles, processes with final state $WWh$ are found to be as important as triple Higgs production ($hhh$).

 The rest of the paper is organized as following.
 In~\autoref{sec:SMEFT}, we lay down the framework of SMEFT and discuss the dim-6 operators that are relevant in this paper and then derive and discuss related scalar couplings.
 Then, we derive and analyze the amplitudes of $W_LW_L\rightarrow W_LW_Lh$ and $W^+_LW^-_L\rightarrow hhh$ at high energy by using GET in~\autoref{sec:subprocess}.
 The dependence on Wilson coefficients are also discussed, along with other subtleties.
 The cross section for the full processes $pp\rightarrow jj W_LW_Lh$ and $pp\rightarrow jjhhh$ at hadron colliders and $\mu^+ \mu^-\rightarrow\nu_{\mu}\overline{\nu}_{\mu} W^+_LW^-_Lh$ and $\mu^+ \mu^-\rightarrow\nu_{\mu}\overline{\nu}_{\mu}hhh$ at muon colliders are studied in~\autoref{sec:simulation} through which we discuss the sensitivity of these channels on the SMEFT operators.
 Finally, we conclude in~\autoref{sec:conclusion}.